WorldPride: Sydney WorldPride 2023

-InterPride, at their October 2019 Annual General Meeting of three hundred delegate organizations, held in Athens, Greece, chose Sydney, Australia, to host WorldPride 2023, the first time WorldPride was to be held in the Southern Hemisphere or Asia Pacific region.
-Sydney received 60% of the vote ahead of the other bid contenders Montreal, Canada (36%), and Houston, United States (3%).

-WorldPride 2023 coincided with the 50th Anniversary of the first Australian Gay Pride Week, 45th Anniversary of the first Sydney Gay and Lesbian Mardi Gras and 5th Anniversary of same-sex marriage in Australia.
-According to the bid document, the stated objective of WorldPride Sydney 2023 was to celebrate the diversity of culture and identity in the Asia Pacific region, shine an international spotlight on First Nations culture, and draw attention to LGBTIQ+ human rights abuses.
+At InterPride's 2019 meeting in Athens, WorldPride 2023 was awarded to Sydney, which received 60% of the vote ahead of the other bid contenders Montreal (36%) and Houston (3%).
+It would mark the 45th anniversary of Sydney Gay and Lesbian Mardi Gras—Australia's largest and longest-running LGBT pride event, and five years since same-sex marriage was recognized in Australia.
+It was the first WorldPride hosted in the Southern Hemisphere and Asia-Pacific.
+The event planned to highlight the state of LGBT rights in the Asia-Pacific region, as well as the involvement of Indigenous peoples in Australia's LGBT community (which would be the subject of an event programme at Carriageworks).

 Sydney WorldPride 2023, with its official theme 'Gather Dream Amplify', was held between 17 February and 5 March during Australia's summer.
-The festival's official theme song was We the People by Electric Fields.
+The festival's official theme song was "We the People" by Electric Fields.
 WorldPride consisted of a 17-day combined 45th Anniversary Sydney Gay & Lesbian Mardi Gras/WorldPride 2023 Festival.
 The centrepiece was a three-day LGBTIQ+ Human Rights Conference focusing on LGBTIQ+ people's experiences of discrimination and persecution in the Asia Pacific region and more broadly.
 Other signature events included: